valleyofdoom/PC-Tuning/README.md

 # 2. Introduction

 This resource can be used to whatever extent you prefer, but be sure to heed the warnings.
 The primary objective of this resource is to utilize an evidence-oriented approach to explore practices for tuning Windows-based systems for a variety of use cases, covering hardware, operating system, and software configurations.
+If your daily workflow allows for Linux, then use it.
+Linux offers far more flexibility than Windows ever will in various aspects.
+Especially for "power users".
 This resource is designed to accommodate a broad audience, addressing various goals such as enhancing security and privacy however, it generally favors and caters for gaining a competitive edge in games and executing real-time tasks.
 There is a strong emphasis on encouraging users to make the changes themselves, with minimal use of scripts to ensure transparency and prevent unintended modifications to the reader's system.

 The reader is expected to follow the sections in sequential order as subsequent steps are contingent upon the completion of preceding steps.
 Therefore, each section is numbered.